krrrr38/jabot/README.md

 </dependency>
 ```

-write your Adapter which extends `Adapter`
+write your Adapter which extends `Adapter`.

 ### Handler

+Handler define rules that bot reply messages or change message for next handler and so on, such as `PingHandler`, `ReplaceHandler`,...

+Usually, multiple Handlers are users like a chain.

 add dependency
 ```xml
 <dependency>